AR2202/AnnikasTrackingScripts/Documentation.md

 Experiments with 1 fly per chamber will have only features 1-9.

-2. run the run_pdfplots_any function in the Matlab command window by typing:
+Run the run_pdfplots_any function in the Matlab command window by typing:

 `run_pdfplots_any(EXPNAME,NUMBER,optional key-value pair arguments)`

 ### Required and optional arguments:

+### Required arguments:

 EXPNAME = what you want the experiment to be called (one word only please) Datatype: string

-NUMBER = the number of the feature you want to plot as indicated above in no5.
+NUMBER = the number of the feature column you want to plot as indicated above.
 Datatype: integer

-Key-value-pair arguments: are optional, if entered, the key has to be in single quotes like this: ‘key’ and is followed by a comma , and its value.
+### Key-value-pair arguments: are optional, if entered, the key has to be in single quotes like this: ‘key’ and is followed by a comma , and its value.
 The following keys are defined (their default values are indicated in brackets and are used if not specified):

 SCALING: scaling to be applied to the data (default = 1) Datatype: double (a  numeric type)